Interfaces for EDI 850 & 855 Messages

 EDI Message Transformation

 Next, we move into the source transform stage.
-At the transform stage, we’re taking our raw EDI and turning it into this XML format that we’re going to use in the rest of our mappings.
-PilotFish uses a common model to mapping and we use XML as our canonical for all of our underlying data transformation.
+At the transform stage, we take our raw EDI and turn it into XML format that we’ll use in the rest of our mappings.
+PilotFish uses a common mapping model, and we use XML as the canonical format for all of our underlying data transformation.
 We do this in a two-part process.

-First, we’re using a transformation module to take our raw EDI and convert it into XML.
-Along the way, we’re also adding some human-readable friendly names and some segment indexing.
+First, we’re using a transformation module to convert our raw EDI into XML.
+Along the way, we’re also adding some human-readable, friendly names and some segment indexing.
 The second half of our source transform is a logical mapping.
-This is an XML to XML map and we’ll be using our data mapper which we’ll look at quickly here.
+This is an XML to XML map, and we’ll be using our data mapper, which we’ll look at quickly here.

 This is our 3-pane graphical drag-and-drop mapping tool.
 We have our source format on the left (our incoming expected XML structure) and we have our target format on the right (the XML structure that we’re trying to produce).
 You drag & drop into the center pane here, using the tools palette from the top to build your mapping.